5 Dog Breeds That Start With Y

 Despite its friendliness, socializing is still necessary to some extent, ideally from a young age.

-The Yakutian Laika is generally pleased to get a new playmate, but it might be a little reserved with strangers.
+The Yakutian Laika is generally pleased to have a new playmate, but it might be a bit reserved around strangers.

 These dog breeds that start with Y viewed human aggression as a serious flaw and painstakingly removed it from their dogs’ traits.